-For approval of a waiver, the level of benefits provided through a health insurance plan must be fully-compliant with the Affordable Care Act (ACA).
+For approval of a waiver, the level of benefits provided through a health insurance plan must be fully compliant with the Affordable Care Act (ACA).
 Coverage is considered comparable if it provides students with access to local providers and a range of services in the state of Maryland.
-Services include, but are not limited to, preventive and non-urgent care, emergency care, surgical care, inpatient and outpatient hospitalization, lab work, diagnostic x-rays, physical therapy and chiropractic care, prescription drugs, mental health and substance abuse treatment.
+Services include, but are not limited to, preventive and non-urgent care, emergency care, surgical care, inpatient and outpatient hospitalization, lab work, diagnostic X-rays, physical therapy and chiropractic care, prescription drugs, and mental health and substance abuse treatment.

-The above criteria are used by Gallagher Student Health & Special Risk when reviewing and approving waiver requests.
+The above criteria are used by Gallagher Student Health and Special Risk when reviewing and approving waiver requests.

 UMB Health Insurance Requirement

-UMB Professional and graduate students engage in all kinds of educational work on campus and participate in experiential education in the work place – pharmacies, schools, hospitals, rehab units, field sites community service centers etc. As such students face workplace risks but do not qualify for workers compensation insurance to cover workplace injuries or accidents on a no-fault basis.
-To ensure UMB students do not present an undue legal or financial risk to UMB or its affiliates, students are required to have ACA compliant health insurance.
-The UMB student health insurance plan provides the appropriate scope of coverage and protections through regulation by the State of Maryland Insurance Administration.
+UMB professional and graduate students engage in all kinds of educational work on campus and participate in experiential education in the workplace — pharmacies, schools, hospitals, rehab units, field sites, community service centers, etc. As such, students face workplace risks but do not qualify for workers compensation insurance to cover workplace injuries or accidents on a no-fault basis.
+To ensure UMB students do not present an undue legal or financial risk to the University or its affiliates, students are required to have ACA-compliant health insurance.
+The UMB Student Health Insurance Plan provides the appropriate scope of coverage and protections through regulation by the State of Maryland Insurance Administration.

-Generally, online students are not subject to the UMB Health Insurance Requirement and are not charged the Health Insurance Fee due to the nature of their educational work.
+Generally, online students are not subject to the UMB health insurance requirement and are not charged the health insurance fee because of the nature of their educational work.

 How to Waive UMB’s Student Health Insurance Plan

-- You cannot log-in with the account you created for 2016-17.
-For 2017-18 you must use your UMB email address as the user ID to log in and your UMB student ID as your password.
-If you log in using the ID you created last year, you will not be able to access the enroll/waive form for 2017-18.
+- You must use your UMB email address as the user ID to log in and your UMB student ID as your password.

-- If you can't log in or don't have an UMB email address, please contact your school or Student Accounting at 410-706-2930.
+- If you can't log in or don't have a UMB email address, please contact your school or Student Accounting at 410-706-2930.